mcpcpc/gentoo-arm64-rpi4-install/README.md

 ## Important
 - These instructions assume some knowledge/experience with a Linux.  **I would HIGHLY recommend not deviating from the installation order unless you know what you are doing**.
-- Any commands preceded by `#` should be executed with *root* permissions while `$` should be executed as a regular *user*.
+- Any commands preceded by `#` should be executed with *root* permissions while `$` should be executed as a *regular user*.
-- References to `<user>` should be replaced with your regular user account name.
+- References to `<user>` should be replaced with your *regular user* account name.
-- I will not be creating a swap partition as this shortens the life of the SD card.
+- I do not use a swap partition as this degrades/shortens the life of the SD card.
-- Assumes the user is using the `us` keymaps.
+- Assumption 1: the user is using the `us` keymaps.
+Modify commands as needed
-- Assumes the timezone you are in is 'US/Eastern'.
+- Assumption 2: the timezone you are in is 'US/Eastern'.
 A list of available time zones can be found by running `ls /usr/share/zoneinfo`.
+Modify commands as needed.

 ## Building Gentoo System
 1. Insert the MicroSD Card into the PC you plan to build the Gentoo system on.
-2. Prepare the raspberry pi build.
+2. Prepare the raspberry pi image and Kernel build.

 ```console
 user@localhost ~ $ cd ~